-- Once the timer goes off, move the valve to venting to quick release the pressure.
+- Once the timer goes off, let the pressure release naturally for 10 minutes.

-- Carefully open the lid, stir and let sit for a few minutes to thicken.
+- Carefully open the lid, stir and enjoy!

 Cooking Times and Ratios

-- for slightly chewy oats: 2 minutes + quick release
+- for slightly chewy oats: 2 minutes + 10 minutes natural release

-- for soft, creamy oats (recommended): 3 minutes + quick release
+- for soft, creamy oats (recommended): 3 minutes + 10 minutes natural release

-- total cooking time will be less than 15 minutes once you account for Instant Pot coming to pressure (slightly longer if you double the recipe)
+- total cooking time will be about 15 minutes once you account for Instant Pot coming to pressure (slightly longer if you double the recipe)